aliyun/terraform-provider-alicloud/website/docs/r/cs_managed_kubernetes.html.markdown

 Maximum number of hosts allowed in the cluster: 256.
 Refer to [Plan Kubernetes CIDR blocks under VPC](https://www.alibabacloud.com/help/doc-detail/64530.htm).
 * `service_cidr` - (Required, Force new resource) The CIDR block for the service network.
 It will be allocated automatically when `vswitch_id` is not specified.
 It cannot be duplicated with the VPC CIDR and CIDR used by Kubernetes cluster in VPC, cannot be modified after creation.
 * `slb_internet_enabled` - (Force new resource) Whether to create internet load balancer for API Server.
-Default to true.
+Default to false.
 * `install_cloud_monitor` - (Force new resource) Whether to install cloud monitor for the kubernetes' node.
 * `worker_disk_size` - (Force new resource) The system disk size of worker node.
 Its valid value range [20~32768] in GB.
 Default to 20.
 * `worker_disk_category` - (Force new resource) The system disk category of worker node.
 Its valid value are `cloud_ssd` and `cloud_efficiency`.
 Default to `cloud_efficiency`.